 As a venture capital business, our supply chain is not particularly extensive, and comprises predominantly business and professional services.
 To ensure alignment between our values and ethics and those of our suppliers, we use reputable suppliers, typically established in the UK under suitable contractual terms of engagement.

-During the reported period, we introduced a clause into the majority of new/renewed material supply agreements which obliges our providers to contractually commit to the prevention of modern slavery and human trafficking.
+In the financial year ended 31 March 2021, we introduced a clause into the majority of new/renewed material supply agreements which obliges our providers to contractually commit to the prevention of modern slavery and human trafficking.
 We have also requested an associated “right to audit” clause to allow for oversight of compliance with these provisions.

 We will continue to monitor and engage with our suppliers on modern slavery and further embed this into our supplier engagement and procurement processes.
 We remain committed to conducting a review of the locations and practices of our suppliers, which was not completed during the previous period.